Dar-Omar/EnzymeSifter/docs/tutorial.md

 # EnzymeSifter tutorial

 This tutorial walks you through a complete, real EnzymeSifter run from start to finish and then documents every option available in both stages so you can adapt the workflow to your own project.

-The example throughout is **mining a soil metaproteome for trypsin-like serine proteases** — a useful benchmark because the catalytic chemistry, the diagnostic sequence motif (`GDSGGP`) and the Pfam family (`PF00089`, *Trypsin*) are all well established, which makes it easy to see whether the pipeline is doing something sensible at each step.
+The test run used in the published EnzymeSifter paper is demonstrated here as an example.

 ---

 ## Table of contents